-SNH guidance 'Habitats Regulations Appraisal of Plans, Guidance for Plan-making Bodies in Scotland' (Version 3, January 2015), provides detailed guidance on the separate stages of carrying out an appraisal, and the considerations that will need to be taken into account.
-SNH have been informally consulted during the preparation of this HRA and will be formally consulted during the consultation process to ensure that they agree with the conclusions of the HRA.
+SNH guidance 'Habitats Regulations Appraisal of Plans, Guidance for Plan-making Bodies in Scotland' (Version 3, January 2015), provides detailed guidance on the separate stages of carrying out an appraisal, and the considerations that need to be taken into account.
+SNH have been informally consulted during the preparation of this HRA and they provided formal comments on the draft HRA as part of the consultation on the draft Strategy.
+SNH confirmed that they were content with the scope and level of detail of the draft HRA and its conclusion that the Strategy will not have an adverse effect on the integrity of any European site.
+Minor refinements have been made to the Strategy and final HRA following feedback received through the consultation process and the availability of new survey data for the Greenland white-fronted goose qualifying interest of the Loch Lomond SPA.
+These refinements have also been approved by SNH.